 VitroGel creates a functional and optimized environment to make cells feel like at home.
 The hydrogel system is room temperature stable, has a neutral pH, transparent, permeable and compatible with different imaging systems.
 The solution transforms into a tunable hydrogel matrix by simply mixing with cell culture medium.
 Cells cultured in this system can be easily harvested out with our VitroGel Cell Recovery Solution.
 The hydrogel can also be tuned to be injectable for in vivo studies.

-From 2D coating, 3D culture to animal injection, VitroGel makes it possible to bridge the in vitro and in vivo studies with the same platform system.
+From 3D cell culture, 2D cell coating to animal injection, VitroGel makes it possible to bridge the in vitro and in vivo studies with the same platform system.

 - Xeno-free tunable hydrogel modified with a high concentration of RGD peptide